 20. Will sit with Jesus in his throne

 Which ones will be fulfilled immediately and which will come later is unknown.
-The bolded items may happen right away when the angels arrive.
-Of particular interest is the “white stone” which may be a tool that his leaders on earth will have to perform their duties and if they can partake of the Tree of Life right away, they may become immortal in the “twinkling of an eye.”
+The items in bold may happen right away when the angels arrive.
+Of particular interest is the “white stone,” which may be a tool that his leaders on earth will have to perform their duties, and if they can partake of the Tree of Life right away, they may become immortal in the “twinkling of an eye.”
 (1 Cor.
 15:52)

 Also of interest are the names we will be given, which may or may not be badges of honor or insignias that give clearance and rank.
 They could be spiritual in nature and spiritually discerned.
 The “open door” and “rule nations” promises may go hand in hand.
 On such assignments, no one will be able to thwart or harass them like they do missionaries now.

 It’s quite revealing how well Jesus knows human nature when he says the angels will make our critics bow to us and admit we were the ones who were following God.
 They may even be forced to be our servants, depending on which translation you read.
 (Rev. 3:9)

 The following prophecy reveals how the righteous (remnant of Jacob, young lion) will be among the unrighteous (many people, sheep, adversaries, enemies).
 It is both a messianic prophecy (Jesus will be born in Bethlehem) and a millennial prophecy (what happens after The Sign):

 2 But thou, Beth-lehem Ephratah, though thou be little among the thousands of Judah, yet out of thee shall he come forth unto me that is to be ruler in Israel; whose goings forth have been from of old, from everlasting.

 7 And the remnant of Jacob (righteous/faithful) shall be in the midst of many people (unrighteous) as a dew from the Lord, as the showers upon the grass, that tarrieth not for man, nor waiteth for the sons of men.